-2 Unless stated otherwise, our use of PICML in this paper refers to its QoS policy specification capabilities.
+1Unless stated otherwise, our use of PICML in this paper refers to its QoS policy specification capabilities.

-- b.
-Would the component simultaneously service requests from multiple clients?
-If so, what is the minimum and maximum number of clients it is expected to service simultaneously and would the requests be prioritized? - c.
-In the server role, would the component require execution of the requests at a fixed priority or a varying priority? - d.
-In the server role, should the component buffer requests when resources (threads) are not immediately available to honor the requests? - e.
+- 1. Is the component primarily being used as a service provider (i.e., a server), a service consumer (i.e., a client), or both? - 2.
+Would the component service requests from multiple clients simultaneously?
+If so, what is the minimum and maximum number of clients that it is expected to service simultaneously?
+Would the requests have to be prioritized? - 3.
+In the server role, would the component require execution of the requests at a fixed priority or a varying priority? - 4.
+In the server role, should the component buffer requests when resources (threads) are not immediately available to honor the requests? - 5.
 In the server role, would the component require support for varying service levels for different clients?

-The output language (i.e., CQML) of the QUICKER transformation captures CCM-specific QoS configuration options for component-based applications.
-For example, CQML models include Real-time CCM QoS options, such as (1) Threadpools, which specifies the overall concurrency level in the ORB, (2) Priority Model Policy, which specifies the priority propagation mechanism used to execute requests at the server component in an end-to-end fashion, and (3) Priority-Banded Connections, which allow server components to specify explicit priorities for each connection and enables client components to choose appropriate connections for making requests based on their invocation priorities.
+In contrast, the output language (i.e., CQML) of the QUICKER transformation models CCM-specific QoS configuration options for component-based applications.
+For example, CQML models include Real-time CCM QoS options, such as (1) Threadpool, which specifies the overall concurrency level in the ORB, (2) Priority Model Policy, which specifies the priority propagation mechanism used to execute requests at the server component in an end-to-end fashion, and (3) Priority-Banded Connections, which allow server components to specify explicit priorities for each connection and lets client components choose appropriate connections for making requests based on their invocation priorities.
+Each of these elements can be further divided into client- and/or server-side policies, as shown in Table 1.